All GLP-1 medications from licensed 503A pharmacies Browse Products

 Does GLP-1 medication directly cause muscle loss?

 GLP-1 medications reduce appetite and caloric intake, which creates a calorie deficit.
 Any calorie deficit can lead to some muscle loss.
-The medication itself does not specifically target muscle.
+The medication itself doesn't specifically target muscle.
 The muscle loss seen in studies is primarily a result of reduced calorie intake and can be mitigated with exercise and nutrition strategies.

 Ready to Take the Next Step?